 Well, it may sound not so impressive, but it also implies that one of your many great-grandchildren will have to correct the moon-phase calendar by just one day in 122 after you buy the timepiece!
 Sounds accurate enough to me.

-Cased inside a fairly large (for a dress watch) 18-carat rose gold body whole 42 mm in diameter, the Calibre 96 LD is equipped with a pair of stacked co-axial mainspring barrels providing for a generous power reserve of 65 hours.
+Cased inside a fairly large (for a dress watch) 18-karat rose gold body whole 42 mm in diameter, the Calibre 96 LD is equipped with a pair of stacked co-axial mainspring barrels providing for a generous power reserve of 65 hours.

 Chopard doesn’t say anything about the unit’s price, but I’m afraid it won’t be cheap*.

 *UPDATE ON PRICE: Well, it seems like the MSRP has been set at hefty $30,000.
 Well, the watch does deserve such a price tag.

 Chopard L.U.C Lunar Big Date specification